pretix/pretix-docs/docs/topics/vouchers.md

 Check the box next to "Send vouchers via email" at the bottom of the page to expand the email options.

 The email options allow you to specify the subject line and the message content of the emails you want to send out.
-Each field lists the placeholders that are available for that field and comes with default pre-written content.
+Each field lists the placeholders which are available for that field and comes with default pre-written content.

 ![Page titled Create multiple vouchers, showing options for sending out emails.](../assets/screens/vouchers/send-emails.png)